nuttann/nuttann.github.io/portals/portals.md

 ### The Plane of Sky

-GH Port - Cloudy Stone of Veeshan
+GH TP - Cloudy Stone of Veeshan

 ---

 ### The Plane of Time

-GH Port - Broken Timestone
+GH TP - Broken Timestone

 ---

 ### Wall of Slaughter

-GH Port - Chipped Shard of Slaughter
+GH TP - Chipped Shard of Slaughter

-Druid spell - (Ring of Slaugher, Circle of Slaughter, Zephyr: Slaughter)
+Druid - (Ring of Slaugher, Circle of Slaughter, Zephyr: Slaughter)